the-craft-beer-foundation/white-paper/README.md

 - <strong>Craft Beer Enthusiasts:</strong> with the ability to discover and share their favourite craft beers, craft breweries, and craft beer venues as well as a share of tokens via the platform's recognition and reward systems.
-- Craft Breweries: increased revenue, information about trending beers, and a share of tokens.
+- <strong>Craft Breweries:</strong> increased revenue, information about trending beers, and a share of tokens.
-- Craft Venues: improved customer acquisition, and a share of tokens
+- <strong>Craft Venues:</strong> improved customer acquisition, and a share of tokens

 ### Introduction